-Mixed transition metal oxides form a wide group of inorganic materials which, due to their specific properties given by the electron configuration and the character of the valence electrons, find extensive use as materials for electronics, energy applications, chemical catalysis etc.
+Mixed transition metal oxides form a wide group of inorganic materials, which due to their specific properties given by the electron configuration and the character of the valence electrons, find extensive use as materials for electronics, energy applications, chemical catalysis etc.

-Doc.
-Ing.
+assoc. prof. Ing.
 Kateřina Rubešová, Ph.D.

 Ing.
 Vít Jakeš, Ph.D.

 Ing.
 Tomáš Thoř

 Ing.
 Vilém Bartůněk, Ph.D.

 Ing.
 Ladislav Nádherný, Ph.D.